bwaismeyer/vg_demographics/README.md

 ## Project Motives
 We have heard and read much about the (lack of) diversity in video game protagonists.
-This made us curious about what the actual numbers would be if did an actual demographic breakdown of protagonist demographics.
+This made us curious about what the actual numbers would be if we attempted a wide-scale breakdown of protagonist demographics.

-Secondary to this interest, we were also curious to see if there were any relationships between protagonist characteristics, game development investment, and game critical and economic success.
+Secondary to this interest, we are also curious to see if there are any relationships between protagonist characteristics, game development investment, and game critical and economic success.